phcolin/colinpatrick/README.md

 # colinpatrick

 This is the source code of a recent personal project I took on.
 I wanted a simple, responsive portfolio to show some of the photography I've done over the years.
-I designed and codede a very minimalist, mobile-friendly site using HTML5 and CSS3.
+I designed and coded a minimalist, mobile-friendly site using HTML5 and CSS3.